NIRCam WFSS Deep Galaxy Observations

 See also: NIRCam Detector Readout Patterns, NIRCam Imaging Sensitivity

-Above, we roughly estimated 6,300 s required for the long wavelength grism observations.
-We split this exposure time into 2 observations each ~3,000 s.
+Above, you can roughly estimated 6,300 s is required for the long wavelength grism observations.
+You can split this exposure time into 2 observations each ~3,000 s.
 The first is obtained simultaneously with F115W imaging, and the second is obtained simultaneously with F200W imaging.
 This observing time is further divided among 12 dither positions, yielding roughly ~250 s per exposure.
-Consulting NIRCam Imaging Sensitivity, we find the recommended readout pattern is SHALLOW4.
-We test our rough assumptions using the ETC (below).
+Consulting NIRCam Imaging Sensitivity, you'll find the recommended readout pattern is SHALLOW4.
+You can test these rough assumptions using the ETC (below).
 Note the exposure specifications (readout pattern and number of groups) will be the same for both the WFSS and imaging data obtained simultaneously.

 Step 8 - Use the Exposure Time Calculator (ETC) to determine the exposure parameters for the direct images and for the dispersed images from the grisms